shwetankverma13/Titanic-Prediction/README.md

 You can find the training and testing data here.

-PS: Try to see the ipynb file only when you face some trouble while implementing or if want to see my code .
+PS: Try to see the ipynb file only when you face some trouble while implementing or if you want to see my code .